 Goodfellas (1990): What can be said about Martin Scorsese’s rollicking gangster movie, based on a true story and novelized in Nicholas Pileggi’s book “Wiseguy,” that hasn’t already been said?
 This is peak, mid-career Scorsese, a movie that the late Roger Ebert proclaimed the best film of the 90’s, and with the possible exception of “The Wolf of Wall Street,” it may be the filmmaker’s most fun movie as well.

-“Goodfellas” chronicles the rise (and fall, of course – there must always be that) of Henry Hill, a dirt-poor, half-Irish, half-Italian kid from Brooklyn who idolizes, and goes to work as an errand boy, the neighborhood capo “Paulie” Cicero (Paul Sorvino).
+“Goodfellas” chronicles the rise (and fall, of course – there must always be that) of Henry Hill, a dirt-poor, half-Irish, half-Italian kid from Brooklyn who idolizes, and goes to work for as an errand boy, the neighborhood capo “Paulie” Cicero (Paul Sorvino).
 Hill grows up to become a blue-eyed thief and con (played by Ray Liotta in the best performance of his career), and courts the wide-eyed Karen (Lorraine Bracco), whose Jewish parents disapprove of the relationship.
 Meanwhile, Henry and his buddies Jimmy the Gent (Robert De Niro), a mid-level, Irish-born mafioso, and Tommy DeVito (Oscar winner Joe Pesci), a hot-tempered murderer who never visits his mother, plan bigger and riskier heists, with infidelity, drug use, paranoia, and betrayal all eventually rearing their ugly heads.

 What makes “Goodfellas” so good?
 Well, in addition to its master class of great performances, its rock-and-roll soundtrack, and its poetic displays of profanity and gunfire, I suppose it’s that more than any other mafia picture, including even “The Godfather,” “Goodfellas” makes you want to be a gangster.
 Who hasn’t, at least once, wanted to literally get away with murder, as Pesci’s DeVito does after being told, simply, to “go fuck himself” following a well-earned insult, by the short-lived Spider (a pre-“Sopranos” Michael Imperioli)?
 Who isn’t captivated by the bravura sequence in which Henry takes Karen to a glamorous nightclub by whisking her through a subterranean entrance and handing wads of cash to doormen and kitchen attendants simply to let them pass?